Come and discover Alentejo, the largest region in Portugal, covering one-third of the country.

-Eating, drinking and snacking are rituals, ways of socializing, entertaining friends and guests, celebrating.
+Eating, drinking, and snacking rituals are the key to socializing, entertaining friends and guests, and celebrating life too.